 Skip Navigation

 You may access the Student Accident Reporting System (SARS) by clicking here.
-At a minimum, the following conditions require the submission of a Student Accident Report.
+At a minimum, the following conditions require the submission of a Student/Visitor Accident Report.

 • The injury requires the student to leave school or the activity for medical treatment.

-• An ambulance is called, whether or not the student is actually transported.
+• An ambulance is called whether the student is transported or not.

 • A parent notifies the school that they have taken their child to a doctor because of an injury received at school.